Semin-Cheon/Introduction/README.md

       images (and success! you can convince that from my github category named "Aligning_Defocus_series"). and also developing TIE solving algorithms.

-      Relted about AET, currently, I've been working on synthesize Fe3O4 Supraparticles.
+      Relted about AET, currently, I've been working on synthesizing Fe3O4 Supraparticles.

 - Please feel free to contact me: chsm0338@kaist.ac.kr or